-After the shoot, Nine Eye stores and manages all the footage on their Nimia account, this includes transferring the raw video assets and final completed works to NatGeo via the Nimia Platform.
-After the project is complete John implements VAL in three steps: (i) select the approved video assets, (ii) choose the appropriate license type for the video assets, (iii) publish the video assets to the Nimia Marketplace.
+After the shoot, Nine Eye stores, manages all the footage via their Nimia account.
+They transfer the raw video assets and final completed works to NatGeo.
+After the project is complete, Nine Eye implements VAL in three steps: (i) selecting the approved video assets, (ii) choosing the appropriate license type for the video assets, (iii) publishing the video assets to the Nimia Marketplace.
 The next day, Doug Varba, an unrelated director in New York City, needs a short desert scene for a music video he is producing for Macklemore.
-Rather than fly a film crew out to the desert, Doug saves money by licensing the shot from Nine Eye Productions.
+Rather than fly a film crew out to the desert, Doug saves money by licensing a shot from Nine Eye Productions.

 Retaining the rights to your raw footage can provide a profitable secondary source of income for ad agencies, production companies, and freelance filmmakers alike.
 Nimia makes selling this footage easy, through a platform that allows you to organize, showcase and license your footage all in one place.
 The passive income you earn through Video Asset Licensing (VAL) can either be invested back into your operations, or placed into a Trust or Will for your family (learn more here: Digital Estate Planning for Filmmakers).

 Interested in more in-depth legal consultation or support?
 Nimia has a team of in-house attorneys specialized in management of intellectual property, including licensing and contracts, copyrights, trademarks, patents, and trade secrets.
 Contact [email protected] to get started.